 We believe that all young people deserve the best start in life, and know that our students’ mental health and wellbeing are vital to their ability to thrive and be the best; evidence shows that emotional and mental wellbeing are linked with attainment.
 Research shows that half of all mental health conditions are established before the age of fourteen, and our academic community plays a key role in supporting early identification and intervention.

 The academy has a Designated Lead for Mental Health who has oversight of the academy wide approach to mental health and wellbeing; we are determined to enable and enhance the full potential of all our students.
-In 2019 we were delighted to be recognised by Leeds Beckett University for achieving the Carnegie Centre of Excellence for Mental Health in Schools Award at silver level.
+In 2022 we were delighted to be recognised by Leeds Beckett University for achieving the Carnegie Centre of Excellence for Mental Health in Schools Award at gold level.
 The academy is well placed to refer students to specialist support or work jointly with others to support young people experiencing poor mental health.

 Mental Health First Aid (MHFA)